TMJ Disorders in Chicago, IL

-Typically it gets better with age if treated early and before the joint wears down.
+Typically it gets better with age if you treat it early and before the joint wears down.

 Patient can file their insurance but typically does not cover it

 The biggest risks are putting Botox in the wrong spot.
-If it is placed incorrectly it will freeze the facial muscles and not the masseter muscle.
+If the injector incorrectly places it, then it will freeze the facial muscles and not the masseter muscle.
 This will cause a temporary paralysis that can last up to 6 months.
 In addition, if the Botox is not placed in the right portion of the masseter muscle, the treatment will be ineffective.